inspec/train/docs/plugins.md

 #### local?

 This flag helps Train decide what detection to use for OS based platforms.
 This should be set to `true` if your transport target resides in the same instance you are running train from.
-This setting is not needed for API transports or transports who do not use platform detection.
+This setting is not needed for API transports or transports that do not use platform detection.

 #### platform